SM Spirituality Media

 Legacy

-Through the matha system and the centuries of commentarial tradition that followed, Śaṅkara's reading became the default frame for Hindu philosophical Advaita.
-The doctrine resurfaces almost intact in the twentieth century in the silent transmission of Ramana Maharshi and the dialogues of Nisargadatta Maharaj.
-The contemporary Western non-dual teachers — Spira, Mooji, Lucille — work in his lineage even when they do not name him.
+Through the matha system and centuries of commentary, Śaṅkara's reading became the default frame for Hindu philosophical Advaita§.
+The doctrine resurfaces almost intact in the twentieth century in the silent teaching of Ramana Maharshi§ and the dialogues of Nisargadatta Maharaj§.
+Contemporary Western non-dual teachers, among them Rupert Spira, Mooji, and Francis Lucille, work in his lineage even when they do not name him.

 — end of entry —